Sowerby North Yorkshire

 Sowerby today retains its wide tree lined Front Street with "grand houses", a public house, two churches and the Parochial Hall.
 Thirsk School & Sixth Form College is in Sowerby on Topcliffe Road as is Sowerby Primary Academy.

-The Crown and Anchor is Sowerby's remaining public house.
+is Sowerby's remaining public house.

 Sowerby Parish Council 3 Sowerby Road Thirsk YO7 1HR 01845 574021